Putin accuses West of 'terror', tells prosecutors to be tough | Politics

 President Vladimir Putin on Monday accused the West of trying to destroy Russia, demanding prosecutors take a tough line with what he cast as plots hatched by foreign spies to divide the country and discredit its armed forces.

-Speaking to Russia's top prosecutors and watched by his defence minister, Putin accused the West of inciting attacks on Russian journalists.
-He said the main successor to the Soviet-era KGB, the Federal Security Service (FSB), had on Monday prevented a murder attempt by a "terrorist group" on one famous Russian TV journalist later named by state media as Vladimir Solovyev.
+Speaking to Russia's top prosecutors and watched by his defence minister, Putin accused the West of inciting Ukraine to plan attacks on Russian journalists - an allegation denied by Kyiv.
+Putin said the main successor to the Soviet-era KGB, the Federal Security Service (FSB), had on Monday prevented a murder attempt by a "terrorist group" on Russian TV journalist Vladimir Solovyev.

-"They have moved to terror - to preparing the murder of our journalists," Putin said of the West.
-Solovyev is one of Russia's most high-profile TV and radio journalists and the outspoken host of talk shows whose guests often denigrate Ukraine and justify Moscow's actions there.

 Putin said the West had realised that Ukraine could not beat Russia in war so had moved to a different plan - the destruction of Russia itself.
 "Another task has come to the fore: to split Russian society and destroy Russia from within," Putin said.
 "It is not working."

 "They are often mainly organised from abroad, organised in different ways - either the information comes from there or the money," Putin said.
-Prosecutors should fight extremism "more actively," Putin said.
-Just days after ordering the invasion of Ukraine, Putin signed a law which imposes a jail term of up to 15 years for spreading intentionally "fake" news about the military.
+Prosecutors should fight extremism "more actively", Putin said.
+Just days after ordering the invasion of Ukraine, Putin signed a law that imposes a jail term of up to 15 years for spreading intentionally "fake" news about the military.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)